-According to the website Student Loan Hero, the average Class of 2016 graduate has $37,172 in student loan debt, up six percent from last year.
-Currently Americans owe nearly $1.3 trillion in student loan debt, spread out among about 43 million borrowers.
-Private student loan debt is on the rise as well: $6.2 billion was borrowed in 2012-2013, up from $5.5 billion in 2011-2012.
+According to the Education Data Initiative, the average Class of 2022 graduate has $32,300 in student loan debt.
+Currently, Americans owe nearly $1.3 trillion in student loan debt, spread out among about 43 million borrowers.

 Ideally, your loans allowed you to achieve a degree and relevant experience throughout your college years and you’re now full-speed-ahead at a good job, planning your career.
 And even if you’re still in job search mode, take advantage of deferrals and get a 360-degree view of what you owe, when it’s due and what your options are to reduce, modify or even eliminate payments.
 Yes, you do have opportunity to actually have portions of your loans forgiven through various federal and private programs, such as moving to a city that wants to attract young, educated professionals (Detroit, Michigan is one such destination), or identifying an employer that offers loan forgiveness as part of their recruitment offer.

 The best post-graduate step is to sit down with a financial expert and do a big -picture analysis of all the bits and pieces.
 Advice may include a loan consolidation, either through a federal program or with a private lender.
 Making one monthly payment instead of multiples will save you time and stress – and a private lender may be able to offer a more favorable repayment term, depending on your credit status and the availability of a qualified co-signor.
 Loan modification can help, and so will a repayment strategy that targets highest interest loans first.